-Enucleation of an eye was the injury in the first case I worked on at one of the largest New York City personal injury law firms.
+Enucleation of an eye was the injury in the first lawsuit I worked on at one of the largest New York City personal injury law firms.

-The case involved a lack of security when a doorman in a New York City apartment building failed to stop a female who entered the building.
+The lawsuit involved a lack of security when a doorman in a New York City apartment building failed to stop a female who entered the building.

 The woman was in a love triangle and went to see her boyfriend’s other girlfriend.
 She passed by the doorman, who didn’t stop her because he was busy, and she took the elevator up.
-This wasn’t an elevator accident case.
-She rang the doorbell and took off her high-heeled shoe.
+This wasn’t an elevator accident lawsuit.
+She rang the doorbell and took off one of her high-heeled shoes.
 You know what comes next!

 The woman inside the apartment opened the door, and bang!
 With a stroke of anger, her eye was pulled out of its socket on a high heel.